-Sample Raster Values 8 Parameters Log Input Point Layer [] Random points [EPSG:4326] Selected features only Raster Layer to sample srtm_41_19 [EPSG:32733] Advanced parameters • Sample raster values This algorithm creates a new vector layer with the same attributes of the input layer and the raster values corresponding on the point location.
-Output column prefix rvalue Sampled Points [Create temporary layer] all the band values are sampled. ✓ Open output file after running algorithm 0% 2Help Run as Batch Process [Cancel ≭ C lose
+Sample Raster Values 8 Parameters Log Input Point Layer [•] Random points [EPSG:4326] [•] Selected features only Raster Layer to sample [•] srtm_41_19 [EPSG:32733] Advanced parameters • Sample raster values This algorithm creates a new vector layer with the same attributes of the input layer and the raster values corresponding on the point location.
+Output column prefix rvalue Sampled Points [Create temporary layer] If the raster layer has more than one band, all the band values are sampled. ✓ Open output file after running algorithm 0% @Help Run as Batch Process (Cancel ≭ C lose